Building-acoustics-TU-Eindhoven/Diffusion/README.md

 3. Open the Main files through the preferred IDE and test the software

 ### Repository structure
-The numerical solver of the Diffusion Equation is based on the finite differences method by Du Fort&Frankel (Navarro et al. 2012).
+The numerical solver of the Diffusion Equation is based on the finite differences method by Du Fort&Frankel (Navarro et al., 2012).
 It can be used for cuboid shapes.
 The code is developed for a 1D, 2D and 3D spaces, respectively reflected in the following Python files DiffEq1D.py, DiffEq2D.py, DiffEq3D.py.

 DiffEq3D.py is the main software and it works with the following associated functions: